A hilarious romp through 50 years of broadcasting.

 All payments will be cashless, with contactless card payments being available and preferable.

-The downstairs toilets will be open; however, we will be limiting the number of people allowed in these spaces at any one time.
+The toilets will be open; however, we will be limiting the number of people allowed in these spaces at any one time.

 Your privacy and NHS Test and Trace

 If you are visiting our venue we will collect your booking data, so that we can take part in the NHS Test and Trace service and help prevent the spread of COVID-19.
 The government has asked organisations to do this in order to keep our visitors and employees safe.

 You will also be able to check in to the venue using the NHS Test and Trace Covid-19 App, by scanning the QR code located through-out the building.
 We ask that you download the app in advance of arriving at the theatre in order to save time when checking in.

 If you start to display symptoms of Covid-19 (a new, continuous cough, lost sense of smell or taste, or a high temperature), we advise you to book a test for Covid-19 via the Government’s website.
 If you test positive, you will need to inform the NHS Test and Trace team that you have attended the theatre, when they contact you.

 They will then collect data from us about who else attended this event, and inform those customers.